Fastdruid/ReCDTV/README.md

 1) Swap to SMD versions of all 74 chips.
 2) Remove U28 and use the other "half" of U24 instead.
-3) Use a CPLD to replace the massive numbers of 74 chips (as the A590 does).
+3) Use a CPLD to replace the massive numbers of 74 chips (as the A570 does).
 4) Swap to SMD cap & resistor setup (like the A1200).
 5) Use a single chip for 2MB of memory
 6) Allow a 2MB 8375 Agnus to be used.
-7) Add Fast RAM expansion using DMAC functionality (as the A590 does).
+7) Add Fast RAM expansion using DMAC functionality (as the A570 does).
+8) Use a single ROM for the CDTV OS.

 ## Other things of note.